emilianoyoung/ai/_posts/_archive/2019-11-27-aws-expands-deepracer-league-intros-new-evo-autonomous-mini-race-car.md

 related:
   - title: "AWS expands DeepRacer league, announces car updates"
-    excerpt: "\"We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with ..."
+    excerpt: "\"We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with new sensing capabilities,\" AWS's Jeff Barr wrote in the company blog announcing the updates.
+For starters, there is a new car called DeepRacer Evo that ..."
     publishedDateTime: 2019-11-27T14:48:00Z
     sourceUrl: https://au.news.yahoo.com/aws-expands-deepracer-league-announces-142424047.html
     ampUrl: https://au.news.yahoo.com/amphtml/aws-expands-deepracer-league-announces-142424047.html